top of page

 • What type of event are you doing, and do you like the products that are offered on course?

 • In a road marathon, you may prefer not to carry anything except gels and drink the sports drink at aid stations, or choose higher sodium gels and drink water.
-In a long-course triathlon or ultramarathon, you may prefer to bring your own sports drink and fueling options, but also eat at aid stations.

 • What are your individual preferences or tolerances?
 Do you like the taste of sports drinks or do you prefer plain tasting products or water?